emalenchek/AsteroidLikeGame/notes.md

 TODO:

-- Update score based on asteroid size and speed.
-HOLD
 - When asteroid is destroyed
     - spawn 4 little baby asteroids
     that are smaller
     - check to see if the asteroid is large enough to care about collision (scoring/color/etc)
-- Ship collision with asteroids
-    - initially if asteroid collides with player (GAMEOVER)
-    - may want to think about health values etc.
-- Game over (restart dialog with score)
 - Asteroid rotation
 - refine movement